stripe/poncho/README.md

 You can provide custom responses to exceptions via the `error` class method.

-Pass `error` a exception type or status code.
+Pass `error` an exception type or status code.

 ```ruby
 class MyMethod < Poncho::Method